tpersp/PiMonitor/optional-features/inky-pHAT/README.md

 ## Updating the script

 You can edit `show-info.py` to tweak the layout or add metrics (for example, disk usage or network statistics).
-After updating the file, call `sudo systemctl start inky-info.service` to test your changes immediately.
+Because the service uses a symlink into this repository, running `git pull` brings those updates onto the display automatically after the next timer run.
+After changing the file, call `sudo systemctl start inky-info.service` to test your changes immediately.